MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-asynchronous-fulfillment.md

 ```

 > [!NOTE]
-> The cancellation and the balance addition flows using the `DataMart.notifyPurchaseResult` are still supported.
+> Cancellation and the balance addition flows using the `DataMart.notifyPurchaseResult` API are still supported.